Varma-Tushar/CS612_Assignment3_Part_3/README.md

 2. Hit the RUN button<br>
 3. You should be able to see the following message in console:<br>
 <pre>
+XML Parsing Successful!
--- Validator Class: com.sun.org.apache.xerces.internal.jaxp.validation.ValidatorImpl
+Validator Class: com.sun.org.apache.xerces.internal.jaxp.validation.ValidatorImpl
--- Validation passed.
+XML Validation Passed!
 </pre>

 <Strong>Steps to parse and validate XML document against the DTD:<br></Strong>